debezium/debezium-design-documents/gsoc/2026/siddhantcvdi/proposal.md

 ### Preface and Goal

-When the connector starts for the first time, it has no knowledge of the current state of the database.
-Before streaming WAL changes, it needs to establish a baseline.
-This is the snapshot.
+The connector has no knowledge of the current state of the database when it starts for the first time.
+Before streaming WAL changes, we need to establish a baseline - the snapshot.
 Without it consumers would only see changes that happen after the connector started, without context of what existed before.

-The goal is a full read of all tracked tables that completes atomically after which the connector transitions seamlessly into streaming mode.
+The goal is to read all tracked tables atomically after which the connector transitions seamlessly into streaming mode.

 ### Deliverables